Keelway vs Drumkit — different scopes, overlapping job.

 What Keelway is

 Keelway is a full broker TMS with the same email-triage layer built natively into the product.
 The TMS handles quote-to-book, carrier management, load lifecycle, settlement, integrations (DAT, Truckstop, QuickBooks).
 The AI layer handles the inbox — twelve carrier quote formats normalized per reply, FMCSA cross-check on every reply, per-reply rate extraction, trust scoring.
-Same product, same database, one $400/month flat bill.
+Same product, same database, one $799/mo flat bill.

 Where Drumkit wins